aptresearch/datasets/README.md

 # APT DATASETS
 ### APT-EXE | APT-DLL | APT-T1

 These datasets are made available to academia and industry to promote research and inquiry.
 Datasets will be released in full in the second half of 2020.
-You may register you interest by contacting rjcoulter[at]swin.edu.au
+You may register you interest by contacting rjcoulter[at]swin.edu.au.
+Sample data currenly exists before the entire release.

 ## Academia
 - Students: Please have your supervisors contact us from their university account.